PFPC summit series

 2613 Smallman Street Pittsburgh, PA 15222

-This event brings together advocates, neighbors, and creatives to celebrate and strengthen our shared commitment to food justice and sustainability.
-Come discover local resources that support equitable food systems, connect with others doing the work, and enjoy a curated artist showcase centered on themes of resilience, sustainability, community, and justice.
+This event brought together advocates, neighbors, and creatives to celebrate and strengthen our shared commitment to food justice and sustainability.
+Attendees discovered local resources that support equitable food systems, connected with others doing the work, and enjoyed a curated artist showcase centered on themes of resilience, sustainability, community, and justice.

-This space is for you, whether you're a seasoned food advocate or just curious about how to get involved.
+This space welcomed everyone—whether they were seasoned food advocates or just curious about how to get involved.

 Event Highlights:

-Complimentary drink ticket and refreshments part of registration.
+• Received a complimentary drink ticket and refreshments as part of registration